-HENB01391U English - Elective 2, topic 1: (Ad)dressing the Wound: trauma theory and trauma writing
+HENB01391U English - Elective 2, topic 1: Staging the Crisis: On the pre-history of post-dramatic theatre

 - 7,5 ECTS